1099 Loan Cash-Out Refinance: Freelance Photographer Accesses Home Equity to Scale Investment Portfolio

 • Asset-Based Loan – Best for high-net-worth individuals with substantial liquid assets who want to leverage their investment portfolio for real estate purchases

-• Profit and Loss Mortgage – Designed for self-employed borrowers who can provide CPA-prepared financial statements showing consistent business profitability
+• P&L Loan (Profit and Loss) – Designed for self-employed borrowers who can provide CPA-prepared financial statements showing consistent business profitability

 Explore all loan programs to find your best option.